Chain multiple calls

 print("Assistant response:", assistant_response)

-A more complicated trace involving nested datapoints, such as those recording an Agent's behaviour, can also be logged and viewed in Humanloop.
+A more complicated trace involving nested logs, such as those recording an Agent's behaviour, can also be logged and viewed in Humanloop.

-First, log a datapoint to a session, specifying both session_reference_id and reference_id.
+First, post a log to a session, specifying both session_reference_id and reference_id.
 Then, pass in this reference_id as parent_reference_id in a subsequent log request.
-This indicates to Humanloop that this second datapoint should be nested under the first.
+This indicates to Humanloop that this second log should be nested under the first.

 parent_response = humanloop.log(